 The Young Physician-at-Large (YPAL) primarily serves as the representative for the Young Physicians, ACOG members who are within their first eight years of ACOG fellowship.
-The National YPAL brings important ideas and perspectives related to transitioning from residency/fellowship to practice to the ACOG Executive Board.
-The National YPAL maintains bidirectional communication with the ACOG Executive Board to inform them of regional issues, while disseminating national information from the Executive Board back to the District level, by way of the District Young Physician Representatives.
+The National YPAL brings important ideas and perspectives related to transitioning from residency/fellowship to practice to the ACOG Board of Directors.
+The National YPAL maintains bidirectional communication with the ACOG Board of Directors to inform them of regional issues, while disseminating national information from the ACOG Board of Directors back to the District level, by way of the District Young Physician Representatives.
 The YPAL representatives focus on mentorship, career development, work/life balance, and ensuring Young Physician members throughout ACOG have access to the resources they need to be successful as they begin their career as an ACOG Fellow.

-The Young Physicians-at-Large must be well informed and report to the Executive Board information from the members.
+The Young Physicians-at-Large must be well informed and report to the ACOG Board of Directors information from the members.
 The Young Physicians-at-Large are responsible for reviewing selected documents for consistency with ACOG policies.
 They prepare and review documents, agendas, reports or other materials for the business of ACOG.
 The Young Physicians-at-Large have fiduciary duties to ACOG including the duty of care and the duty of loyalty.
-All Executive Board responsibilities must be carried out in good faith, with reasonable care, honesty, and due diligence in a manner that is in the best interest of ACOG, not to any constituent group.
+All ACOG Board of Directors responsibilities must be carried out in good faith, with reasonable care, honesty, and due diligence in a manner that is in the best interest of ACOG, not to any constituent group.
 The Young Physicians-at-Large must be available to participate and vote on issues between meetings that require approval.

 Young Physicians-at-Large attend the following regularly scheduled meetings: